The Ur-Quan Masters: Development

 The open-source project officially launched in 2002, when Ford and Reiche licensed the source code from the 3DO version of Star Control II as open source under the GNU General Public License.
 Ford and Reiche own all the copyrighted content in the first two Star Control games, and granted the fan-operated project a free, perpetual license to the Star Control II content and the Ur-Quan Masters trademark.
 The first version of The Ur-Quan Masters suffered from performance issues, but Nelson knew skilled contacts in the open-source community who could make progress on the project.
 The fan community continued the project with further support, enhancements, and modifications.
 The credits screen names the "core team" as Serge van den Boom, Mika Kolehmainen, Michael Chapman Martin, Chris Nelson, and Alex Volkov.
 Ford and Reiche personally credit the open-source remake for making their creation available from 2001 to 2011, before Star Control became available for sale digitally through GOG.com.
 In an interview, the fans-turned-developers stated that a for-profit company would not be able to justify the port and remake, and that "without the open-source philosophy, The Ur-Quan Masters would never have existed".

+Ford and Reiche launched a development studio, Pistol Shrimp, using it to take the open-source to create a new version of The Ur-Quan Masters for modern systems.
+This will be released for free in February 2024 for Windows computers under the name Free Stars: The Ur-Quan Masters as to avoid the intellectual property issue with Stardock.
+Pistol Shrimp have also started developing a sequel to this game, titled Ghosts of the Precursors.

 Modifications

 The Ur-Quan Masters has an active fanbase, maintaining both the open-source project and an extensive wiki.
-The most essential modifications extended the original code to operate on newer operating systems, resolving compatibility issues with the native DOS game.
+The most essential modifications extended the original code to operate on newer operating systems, resolving compatibility issues with the native MS-DOS game.
 Fans have since modified and extended the project several times.
 Reiche has commented, "our policy has been to let people do whatever they want, as long as they don't turn our characters into mass murderers or make money with it.
 If you're making money with our stuff, we'd like a pizza".

 The Ur-Quan Masters introduced features from the 3DO version that were previously unavailable on other platforms, including improved graphics and full voice acting.
 The extensions further added mod support and online multiplayer combat, neither of which were supported in the original games.
 The most notable fan modification is the high-definition version of the game, The Ur-Quan Masters HD, which was released in 2013.
 It was created by re-painting every frame of animation by hand.